vibing-ai/marvel-ai-backend/app/tools/image_generator/README.md

 3. Set up Google Cloud Storage for image persistence:

    a.
-Create a GCP project and storage bucket (see GCP Storage Configuration below)
+Create a storage bucket in the GCP project associated with the PROJECT_ID environment variable in your .env file (see GCP Storage Configuration below)

    b.
 Add the following to your `.env` file:
    ```
-   PROJECT_ID=your-gcp-project-id
    GCP_STORAGE_BUCKET=your-gcp-bucket-name
    GOOGLE_APPLICATION_CREDENTIALS=/absolute/path/to/your/credentials.json
    ```